marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 * Pre-class reading: UL Chapter 11

-* <span style="color:orange">**Due today for the scientific report**: Find one participant for the overhearer portion of data collection, establish a testing time _BEFORE end of day on Monday, May 16th_, and send your participant the official Zoom link (same as before).
+* <span style="color:orange">**Due today for the scientific report**: Find one participant for the overhearer portion of data collection, establish a testing time _BEFORE end of day on Monday, May 8th_, and send your participant the session information.
 Cc your TA to confirm that you have done this.</span>

-* **Mini paper 4 due today**: Find an example of a conversation "in the wild" (e.g., spontaneous conversations, interviews, and the like on youtube, tiktok, etc.) in which two or more of the talkers use multiple depictive gestures.
+* **Mini paper 4 due today** <!--: Find an example of a conversation "in the wild" (e.g., spontaneous conversations, interviews, and the like on youtube, tiktok, etc.) in which two or more of the talkers use multiple depictive gestures.
 Unscripted content is strongly preferred but not required if you have a particularly interesting scripted example in mind.
 Provide a link where we can access the example.
 Describe, in detail, three of the gestures and their meanings (make sure to tell us precisely when in the conversation each gesture occurs).
 For each gesture, describe how it relates to other ongoing verbal and non-verbal signals by that same talker and also how it relates to the ongoing discourse context between the talkers engaged in the interaction.
 As part of your description of each gesture, make an argument using course concepts and your own observations about the intended function of that gesture in that particular context.
-[2500 words **max**; [rubric](../miniassignment4-rubric/)]
+[2500 words **max**; [rubric](../miniassignment4-rubric/)]-->

 ## Module 5: